jakeburchard1/jakeburchard1.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am an incoming postdoc at the [Complexity Science Hub](https://csh.ac.at/) in Vienna, Austria.
+I am an incoming Postdoctoral Associate in the Department of Sociology at Duke University.
 I received a PhD in sociology from the University of Chicago in 2025 and a BA in mathematics from Cornell University in 2017.

 I am an economic and political sociologist broadly interested in the causes and consequences of inequality in post-industrial economies.
 I also have a strong interest in social theory and quantitative methodology, especially social network analysis.